jschaeke/qbusMQTT/README.md

 # Current state
 This code has not been thoroughly tested yet as I personally don't have Qbus hardware, it needs cleaning like removal of print statements.
-So far I've heard it runs quite stable but it seems a keep-alive request need to be sent to assure the connection remains open (otherwise a delay upon a request to QBus can be encountered).
+So far I've heard it runs quite stable but there's a delay from EQOweb to mqtt due to the fact EQOweb is polled.

 # Thanks
 I want to thank Bart Boelaert for publishing the initial library I've included into this project (http://bartboelaert.blogspot.be/2015/01/interfacing-qbus-building-intelligence.html).